ism8el/spam-http-form-over-tor/README.md

-# HTTP Spammer Over Tor
+# HTTP form Spammer Over Tor

 It's just a little python script that spams an HTTP page in a loop.\
 Requests go through Tor network for more anonymity.